php-dev-br/laravel-doc-pt-br/redis.md

 <a name="phpredis"></a>

-### PhpRedis
+### phpredis

-By default, Laravel will use the PhpRedis extension to communicate with Redis.
+By default, Laravel will use the phpredis extension to communicate with Redis.
 The client that Laravel will use to communicate with Redis is dictated by the value of the `redis.client` configuration option, which typically reflects the value of the `REDIS_CLIENT` environment variable: